Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: -deformation and Schwarzschild space-time

-To construct the $\kappa$-deformed renormalization group induced (RGI) Schwarzschild metric, we begin by obtaining the $\kappa$-deformed metric from a classical commutative background.
+To construct the $\kappa$-deformed Schwarzschild metric, we begin by obtaining the $\kappa$-deformed metric from a classical commutative background.
 In this section, we construct the $\kappa$-deformed metric corresponding to a given background space-time.
 We begin by assuming that the non-commutative coordinates $\hat{x}_{\mu}$ and their conjugate momenta $\hat{P}_{\nu}$ satisfy the generalized commutation relation as,

 where the right-hand side is interpreted as the metric tensor of the deformed geometry.
 We introduce an auxiliary set of coordinates $\hat{y}_{\mu}$ which commute with $\hat{x}_{\mu}$ and satisfy all the properties as $\hat{x}_{\mu}$.
 Using this, we express the $\kappa$-deformed coordinates and momenta in terms of a chosen realization as \cite{Meljanac,Harikumar4,Kovacevic}